the-avinash-singh/constructionsite-flask/README.md

 # constructionsite-flask
-a flask construction site project
+a flask construction site project made to learn flask